moveit/moveit.ros.org/documentation/contributing/maintainer_pr/index.markdown

 If the commits apply cleanly to future branches and there is no evidence that they will break anything there, you are free to add the changes to the respective branches.
 (Make sure you respect the all-commits-in-latest-branch guideline though).

-Otherwise either the requestor or the maintainer should create new pull-requests targeting the later branches.
+Otherwise either the requester or the maintainer should create new pull-requests targeting the later branches.
 If possible, merge these *together* with the original request.
 In this context it might be worth spending some time on making use of features available in later ROS distributions to simplify the code, e.g. by using a new coding standard or a more current version of a library.